codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 # #100DaysOfCode - Round 1

 The log of my #100DaysOfCode challenge.
-Started on December 23, 2018 :christmas_tree:
+Started on December 23, 2018 :christmas_tree: page
+See page bottom for details about #100DaysOfCode, the project, the website, the repo...

 ---

 ## Nexts steps and ideas :bulb:

 __Priority stack:__

-- [X] *Projects:* Season 2 of Picasso project for fCC7.0
+*Project:* CSS Picasso project for fCC7.0
+- [x] Finished and submitted 1st draft (15/05)
-- [ ] *Projects:* CSS Picasso, finish the draft and validate the final version
+- [ ] Validate final version
+- [ ] Prepare Repo and files structure
+- [ ] PR the project
+- [ ] PR merge

 - [ ] *Project:* fCC __Landing page project__ (en + fr | dark mode ? "rad" :wink: | burger menu | think through that logo thing for all social media | sponsors' corner...
 Lots of good stuff + experiment with the webpack boiler plate...)